Stephen N. Yurak, Youngstown, Ohio

 He loved cooking and feeding people.
 He also loved to bake, decorate his house and take care of his tomato and pepper plants.

-He will be missed by his mother, Carolyn Yurak; his sisters, Janet (Nick) Marzano of Boardman, Diane (Doug) Holt of Boardman, Trish (Richard) Hrycyk of Canton; his brothers, Vince (Lynda) Yurak of Mentor, Ronald Yurak of Boardman and his girlfriend, Marian Withrow.
+He will be missed by his mother, Carolyn Yurak; his sisters, Janet (Nick) Marzano of Boardman, Diane (Doug) Holt of Boardman and Trish (Richard) Hrycyk of Canton; his brothers, Vince (Lynda) Yurak of Mentor and Ronald Yurak of Boardman and his girlfriend, Marian Withrow.

 He was preceded in death by his father, Vincent M. Yurak and his grandparents, Vincent and Angeline Yurak and Nicholas and Mary Silay.